The Markov-Chain Polytope with Applications: A Polynomial Time Algorithm for binary AIFV- Coding.

 Binary AIFV-$m$ codes are now defined as follows: \begin{definition}[Binary AIFV-$m$ Codes \cite{aifv_m}] {\em See Figure \ref{fig:example_aifv_3X}.} Let $m \geq 2$ be a positive integer.
-A binary AIFV-$m$ code is an ordered $m$-tuple of $m$ code trees $(T_0, T_1, \dots, T_{m-1})$ satisfying the following conditions: \begin{enumerate} \item Every node in each code tree is either a complete node, a \slave \ node, or a master node of degree $k$ where $0 \leq k < m$. \item For $k \geq 1$, the code tree $T_k$ has a \slave-$1$ node connected to the root by exactly $k$ $0$-edges, i.e., the node $0^k$ is a \slave-$1$ node. \end{enumerate} \end{definition} {\em Consequences of the Definitions:} \begin{enumerate} \item[(a)] Every leaf of a code tree must be a master node of degree $0$.
+A binary AIFV-$m$ code is an ordered $m$-tuple of $m$ code trees $(T_0, T_1, \dots, T_{m-1})$ satisfying the following conditions: \begin{enumerate} \item Every node in each code tree is either a complete node, an \slave \ node, or a master node of degree $k$ where $0 \leq k < m$. \item For $k \geq 1$, code tree $T_k$ has an \slave-$1$ node connected to the root by exactly $k$ $0$-edges, i.e., the node $0^k$ is an \slave-$1$ node. \end{enumerate} \end{definition} {\em Consequences of the Definitions:} \begin{enumerate} \item[(a)] Every leaf is a master node of degree $0$.
 In particular, this implies that every code tree contains at least one master node of degree $0.$ \item[(b)] Definition \ref{def:codeX}, and in particular Condition (2), result in unique decodability (proven in \cite{aifv_m}). \item[(c)] For $k \not=1,$ the root of a $T_k$ tree is permitted to be a master node.
 If a root is a master node, the associated codeword is the empty string (Figure \ref {fig:example_aifv_3X})!
-The root of a $T_1$ tree cannot be a master node. \item[(d)] The root of a $T_k$ tree may be a \slave-$0$ node. \item[(e)] For $k >0,$ every $T_k$ tree must contain at least one \slave-$1$ node, the node $0^k.$ A $T_0$ tree might not contain any \slave-$1$ node.\\ For $k >0,$ the root of a $T_k$ tree cannot be a \slave-$1$ node.
-The root of a $T_0$ tree is permitted to be a \slave-$1$ node (but see Lemma \ref{lem:node_restrictionX}). \end{enumerate}
+The root of a $T_1$ tree cannot be a master node. \item[(d)] The root of a $T_k$ tree may be an \slave-$0$ node. \\(This is sometimes required to maintain Definition \ref{def:codeX}, Condition (2).) \item[(e)] For $k >0,$ every $T_k$ tree must contain at least one \slave-$1$ node, the node $0^k.$ A $T_0$ tree might not contain any \slave-$1$ node.\\ For $k >0,$ the root of a $T_k$ tree cannot be a \slave-$1$ node.
+The root of a $T_0$ tree is permitted to be an \slave-$1$ node (but see Lemma \ref{lem:node_restrictionX}). \end{enumerate}